cqse/teamscale-jacoco-agent/agent/README.md

   For further details, please see the [JaCoCo documentation][jacoco-doc] in the "Agent" section.
 - `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries which are separated by line breaks.
 The file may also contain comments starting with `#`.
 (For details see path format)
+- `logging-config`: path to a [logback][] configuration XML file (other configuration formats are not supported at the moment).
+  Use this to change the logging behaviour of the agent.
+Some sample configurations are provided with the agent in the `logging` folder, e.g. to enable debug logging or log directly to the console.
+(For details see path format)

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo documentation